EdHayter/Hayter-et-al.-ECG-analysis/README.txt

 mBeatWf - mean ECG waveforms for each sweep
 Quality - sweep quality

-In order to use this code for mouse ECG, replace line 39 of processECGexp_v2 (extractbeatshuman_v2) with the following:

-[mibi, sdibi, beats, Q, Diag, Oparams, t]=extractbeatsmouse(val,ts,threshold, dp,0);

-The final input argument (0) can be changed to '1' to produce diagnostic plots - only use this will small amounts of data as a new plot will be produced for each 10s sweep.
+On lines 50 & 52 of processECGexp_v2, the final argument in the extractbeats___ function can be adjusted from 0 to 1 to produce diagnostic plots.
+Only use this will small amounts of data as a new plot will be produced for each 10s sweep.

-You will also need to adjust Fs on line 37, and 'dp' on line 16, which selects the window around each R peak to search.
-[60 60] is a good place to start for 1000Hz recording.

-Mouse example data.mat contains sweeps of example mouse ECG.
-10s sweeps were collected every 5 minutes and stitched together.

-Finally, Quality control can be adjusted on lines 17-22.
+Finally, Quality control can be adjusted on lines 26-31.
 It's currently set to exclude very little for ease of use.